HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/lewis_gun.md

 - Most Lewis Guns in real life were chambered for .303 British or .30-06 Springfield.
   - This means the Lewis Gun in-game is most likely a 7.62x54R variant exported to Russia in 1917.
-- The Lewis Gun is the first LMG to be added to the game.
+- The Lewis Gun is the first LMG added to the game.

 # History